toilville/spelWork/sandbox/draft.md

 - **Power Imbalance Bias**: Differences in decision-making authority
 - **Visibility Bias**: Uneven transparency across different parts of the lattice
 - **Priority Bias**: Systematic favoritism toward certain types of wishes
+- **Access Bias**: The system should serve people of both diverse abilities and backgrounds, and also access to technology.

 #### 2. **Data and Measurement Bias**
 *Distortions in how processes are evaluated*